 Hey, good lookin'!
-Your little lima bean is looking decidedly more adorable—and let’s face it, human—this week.
-His eyes are moving toward the center of his face, and there’s an unmistakable nose forming.
+Your little lima bean is about a centimeter long now and looking like a homo sapien if I do say so myself!
+Her eyes are in the appropriate place, and there’s an unmistakable nose in the works there.
 And yes, those are ears taking shape as well.

 And the tail—it’s almost gone!
-I don’t know why I root so hard in these early weeks for the tail to disappear.
-I just can’t help myself.
+I don’t know why I'm root so hard in these early weeks for the tail to disappear.
+I just can’t help myself. 😁

 You’ll see many changes in baby’s limbs as well.
 Elbows are forming, webbed fingers begin to appear, and the legs are lengthening and extending forward.

-We’re referring to your lima bean as a boy, but truly it’s too early to tell—the external genitals haven’t formed yet.
+We’re referring to your lima bean as a girl this week, but truly it’s too early to tell—even though the gonads have officially become either ovaries or testes, they can't be identified on an ultrasound just yet.

 Don’t forget to come back to claim your bonuses!